On type-II singularities in Ricci flow on $\mathbb{R}^{N}$: Introduction

-Hamilton's examples of local singularities are the so-called \emph{neckpinches} on a sphere.
+Hamilton's examples of local singularities are the so-called \emph{neckpinch} singularities.
 To describe them precisely, we recall the blow-up technique in singularity analysis.
-We say that a sequence $\{(x_i, t_i) \}_{i=0}^\infty$ of points and times in a Ricci flow is a \emph{blow-up sequence} at time $T$ if $t_i\nearrow T$ and $|\Rm(x_i,t_i)|\nearrow\infty$ as $i\nearrow\infty$.
+We say that a sequence $\{(x_i, t_i) \}_{i=0}^\infty$ of points and times in a Ricci flow is a \emph{blow-up sequence} at time $T$ if $t_i\nearrow T$ and $\left\vert\Rm(x_i,t_i)\right\vert\nearrow\infty$ as $i\nearrow\infty$.
 A blow-up sequence has a \emph{pointed singularity model} if the sequence of parabolically dilated metrics

 has a complete smooth limiting metric.
-A Ricci flow solution is said to develop a neckpinch singularity at time $T<\infty$ if there is some blow-up sequence at $T$ whose pointed singularity model exists and is given by the self-similarly shrinking Ricci soliton on the cylinder $\RR\times S^n$.
+A Ricci flow solution is said to develop a neckpinch singularity at time $T<\infty$ if there is some blow-up sequence at $T$ whose pointed singularity model exists and is given by the self-similarly shrinking Ricci soliton on the cylinder $\RR\times S^n$ ($n\geq 2$).

-A neckpinch singularity is \emph{nondegenerate} if every pointed singularity model of any blow-up sequence at $T$ is a shrinking cylinder soliton.
-A nondegenerate neckpinch is a Type-I singularity.
-The first rigorous examples of finite-time neckpinch singularities in Ricci flow on a compact manifold were produced by Angenent and Knopf \cite{AK04}.
-They exhibited a class of rotationally symmetric metrics on $S^{n+1}$ ($n\geq 2$) which develop Type-I neckpinch singularities under Ricci flow.
-In a subsequent paper \cite{AK07}, the same authors proved the precise asymptotics for such neckpinch singularities.
+A neckpinch singularity is called \emph{nondegenerate} if every pointed singularity model of any blow-up sequence at $T$ is the shrinking cylinder soliton.
+The first rigorous examples of finite time neckpinch singularities in Ricci flow on a compact manifold were produced by Angenent and Knopf \cite{AK04}.
+They exhibited a class of rotationally symmetric metrics on $S^{N}$ ($N\geq 3$) which develop Type-I neckpinch singularities under Ricci flow.
+In a subsequent paper \cite{AK07}, the same authors obtained the precise asymptotics for such neckpinch singularities.

-A neckpinch singularity is \emph{degenerate} if there is at least one blow-up sequence at $T$ with a pointed singularity model that is not a shrinking cylinder soliton.
+A neckpinch singularity is said to be \emph{degenerate} if there is at least one blow-up sequence at $T$ with a pointed singularity model that is not the shrinking cylinder soliton.
 A degenerate neckpinch is expected to be a Type-$\II$ singularity.
-In this paper, we construct Ricci flow solutions that encounter finite-time Type-$\II$ singularities, which can be regarded as global degenerate neckpinches on $\RR^{n+1}$.
-In particular, these solutions are not $\kappa$-noncollapsed, and hence they cannot be blow-ups of Ricci flow singularities on a compact manifold.
-Before stating our main theorem, we first recount the existing results on Type-$\II$ singularities in Ricci flow.
+In this paper, we construct rotationally symmetric Ricci flow solutions on $\RR^N$ ($N \geq 3$) that encounter a finite time Type-$\II$ singularity.
+These are the first examples of degenerate neckpinches on a complete noncompact manifold in dimension three or higher.
+Moreover, we describe the asymptotic behavior of the geometry of such a solution near the first singular time $T$.
+Before stating our main theorem, we first recount the existing results concerning Type-$\II$ singularities in Ricci flow.